The Bottom Line

 - Support for S/MIME email security lets you sign and encrypt messages in Mail, and parental controls allow you to restrict with whom a Mac OS X Mail user can correspond.

-- Using iCloud, Mail settings, rules and smart folders are synchronized across computers.
+- Using iCloud, Mail settings, rules and smart folders are synchronized across computers; text snippets synchronize with iOS as well.

-- Mac OS X Mail supports OS X 10.8 Mountain Lion.
+- OS X Mail supports OS X 10.9 Mavericks.